Plea: Types of plea

 The most common types of plea are "guilty" and "not guilty".

-In some legal systems pleading guilty can result in a more lenient punishment for the defendant; it is thus a type of mitigating factor in sentencing.
-While in some other legal systems pleading guilty instead can result in a harsher punishment.
+In some legal systems pleading guilty can result in a more lenient punishment for the defendant, thus being a type of mitigating factor in sentencing.
+However, in some other legal systems, pleading guilty instead can result in a harsher punishment.
 In a plea bargain, a defendant makes a deal with the prosecution or court to plead guilty in exchange for a more lenient punishment, or for related charges against them to be dropped.
 A "blind plea" is a guilty plea entered with no plea agreement in place.
 Plea bargains are particularly common in the United States.
 Other countries use a more limited form of plea bargaining.
 In the United Kingdom and Germany, guidelines state that only the timing of the guilty plea can affect the reduction in the punishment, with an earlier plea resulting in a greater reduction.

 In the United States, a nolo contendere (no contest) plea is when the defendant submits a plea that neither admits nor denies the offense.
 It has the same immediate effect as a guilty plea because the trial avoids determining the defendant's guilt.